ationghc/vault-agent-injector/README.md

    - vault.hashicorp.com/agent-inject: 'true'

 The next step is to check if the deployment has the correct annotations set.

 **Step 4.**
-Check deployment for annotations, you can use any of the commands listed below to view a resources annotation.
+Check deployment for annotations, you can use any one of the commands listed below to view a resources annotation.

 CMD:
-kubectl annotate --list=true deploy nginx-deployment kubectl get deployment nginx-deployment -o json | jq -r .metadata.annotations kubectl describe deployment nginx-deployment and check for annotations kubectl get po nginx-deployment-7b9477ddd8-v7z5x -o yaml
+kubectl annotate --list=true pod nginx-deployment-585f4cdbf-lqklw
+kubectl get deployment nginx-deployment -o json | jq -r .spec.template.metadata.annotations kubectl describe deployment nginx-deployment and check for annotations kubectl get po nginx-deployment-7b9477ddd8-v7z5x -o yaml